grimme-lab/xtb_docs/source/commandline.rst

    :flag: ``--metadyn [snapshots]``
    :description:
-     activates metadynamics simulation on start geometry, where `snapshots` is the number of structures from the trajectory should be used in the biasing potential
+     activates metadynamics simulation on start geometry, where ``snapshots`` is the number of structures from the trajectory should be used in the biasing potential.
+     See :ref:`mtd` for details.
    :queue:
      setup, SP, properties, MD